 - Wearing a watch – my daughter got her first watch ( by request ) for her 4th Christmas.
 At this age, she learnt that the small hand on the clock is the hour hand.
 She was very proud to be able to tell what o’clock it was.
 We got an analog watch just because this is the most commonly used type of clocks at homes and in public areas – in waiting rooms, libraries, schools, etc.

 - telling o’clock with play clock – we have a great wooden clock that we use for telling time.
 With the help of this play clock, I showed introductory lessons on types of hands – minute and hour.
 We talked that there are 24 hours in a day, 12 o’clock on the clock face and 60 minutes in one hour, the direction in which hands move.

 - matching digital time display with a play clock

 - a step-by-step guide to learning about clock face – we did that by constructing our play clock using Montessori math beads, which was inspired by Montessori Soul’s idea, and using Lego.
 As you know, Lego is incredibly versatile material and great for developing problem-solving skills.
 Blossom was very excited to create her play clock together with me.
 The hands-on aspect of putting this together helped her: better remember parts of the clock and introduce 5-minute intervals for a minute count (counting in 5s), practise one-to-one correspondence.
 We used task cards I made to move hands to match the digital clock display.
 You can download this set of task cards by signing up to the newsletter below.

 I hope you were inspired to have fun creating hands-on learning experiences for your child.
-Feel free to tell me about your experience teaching to tell time in the comments!Thank you for visiting!
-I would love to hear your thoughts.
-Make sure to share them in the comment section below!
-Please note this post may contain affiliate links to products I use or recommend.
+Feel free to tell me about your experience teaching to tell time in the comments!Thank you for visiting.
+I would love to hear your thoughts!
+Feel free to leave your comment below.
+Please note that this post may contain affiliate links to products I use or recommend.